rita-barbosa/LAPR5-2425/docs/sprint-2/1220683/us-6.1.3/readme.md

 ## 3. Analysis

-After the planning module updates the database with the new appointments of the day for each surgical room, the 3D representation must reflect such schedule.
+After the planning module updates the database with the new room schedules, the 3D representation must be in sync with the new data.

 ![operation_requests_scheduling.svg](operation_requests_scheduling.svg)